-- i.
-The premium for one month of coverage divided by the number of days in the month; and - ii.
+i.
+The premium for one month of coverage divided by the number of days in the month; and ii.
 The number of days for which coverage is being provided in the month.

-The same methodology shall apply to proration of APTC and CSR amounts for a coverage lasting less than one month.
+The same methodology shall apply to proration of APTC, state premium assistance payments, and CSR amounts for a coverage lasting less than one month.